korylprince/pygvoicelib/README.md

 First create an application-specific password: https://accounts.google.com/b/0/IssuedAuthSubTokens

 Then run the script and input your username and the one time password (the spaces around the password do not matter.)

-The script will output all the variables needed to create a client.
-Keep these saved.
+The script will output a new script that can be used to send text messages (it includes all needed keys.)

-You can then create your own that looks something like:

-    import pygvoicelib
-    client = pygvoicelib.GoogleVoice(username,apppass,auth_token,rnr_se)
-    client.sms(number,txtmsg)

 If you have any issues or questions, email the email address below, or open an issue at: https://github.com/korylprince/pygvoicelib/issues